Coronado Beach, CA: Planning Your Visit

 How To Get To Coronado Beach

 Despite Coronado often being referred to as an island, it’s actually not.
 You can stay on land to get there by going south on the 5 freeway all the way to Imperial Beach, then driving on “the strand” back north to Coronado.
+Ocean Boulevard is a scenic route that runs along the beach and provides access to popular beach spots.

 The more fun way, in my opinion, is taking the Coronado Bridge, which offers beautiful bay and downtown views while crossing the San Diego Bay to get to Coronado.

 A third option is taking a 15-minute ferry ride from Downtown San Diego across the bay to Coronado.
+The ferry arrives at the Ferry Landing Marketplace, which features numerous shops and fine restaurants, making it a popular destination for both tourists and locals.

 Beaches in Coronado